Lumbee: Surnames and families

-Antebellum
+Antebellum (1815–1861)

 Following Nat Turner's slave rebellion of 1831, the state legislature passed amendments to its original 1776 constitution, abolishing suffrage for free people of color.
 This was one of a series of laws passed by North Carolina whites from 1826 to the 1850s which the historian John Hope Franklin characterized as the "Free Negro Code", creating restrictions on that class.
 Free people of color were stripped of various civil and political rights which they had enjoyed for almost two generations.
 They could no longer vote or serve on juries, bear arms without a license from the state, or serve in the state militia.
 As these were obligations traditionally associated with citizenship, they were made second-class citizens.

+Legal cases

 In 1853, the North Carolina Supreme Court upheld the constitutionality of the state's restrictions to prevent free people of color from bearing arms without a license.
 Noel Locklear, identified as a free man of color in State v.
 Locklear, was convicted of being in illegal possession of firearms.
-In 1857, William Chavers from Robeson County was arrested and charged as a free person of color for carrying a shotgun without a license.
-Chavers, like Locklear, was convicted.
-Chavers promptly appealed, arguing that the law restricted only "free Negroes," not "persons of color from Indian blood."
-The appeals court reversed the lower court, finding that "free persons of color may be, then, for all we can see, persons colored by Indian blood".
+In 1857, William Chavers from Robeson County was arrested and charged as a "free person of color" for carrying a shotgun without a license.
+His counsel argued that he was a white man due to being five generations removed from his black ancestor, but Chavers was ruled to be a "free Negro" and like Locklear, was convicted.
+Chavers promptly appealed, his lawyer arguing that there was no evidence Chavers was a "free Negro", and that the judge had misled the jury on what defines a "free Negro".
+The court noted the definition of "free person of color" was poorly defined and reversed the previous decision, finding that "The indictment then, in the present case, may embrace a person who is not a free Negro within the meaning of the act, and for that reason it cannot be sustained."